SymfonyCasts/design-patterns/sfcasts/state-real-world.md

 steering wheel, pedals, gears, etc. These are the states, and the entire behavior can be considered a combination of the conditions.
-All the states would provide a distinct behavior [...]`
+All the states would provide a distinct behavior [...]

 This is the State pattern in action.
-The "state" of the car hasn't changed;
-We've only changed how an internal element of the system works. *That's* the Strategy pattern.
+But, if we change the engine to use gas or diesel, it does not change the state of the car it only changes how an internal element of the system works. *That's* the Strategy pattern.

 ## Conclusion